usfomicshub/usfomicshub.github.io/Codeathon/Codeathon2021/index.md

 ## Congratulations to the winning teams!

-### First Place: Team 3 (Viral Spacetime) - Exploring COVID-19 mutation rate covariates
+### First Place: Team 3 - Exploring COVID-19 mutation rate covariates

 In order to explore the factors that lead to faster pathogen evolution, Team 3 linked geographic information from sequenced COVID genomes to the degree of divergence from inferred ancestral states, and built a Shiny app hosted on GitHub that will correlate arbitrary geographic metadata with these divergence rates.